Hashehri/EDA-MTA/README.md

 ## Abstract:
-The project goal would be an identification of the subway stations that have the most crowded, to help an Ads agency target crowds from busy stations and present there marketing products.
+The project goal would be an identification of the subway stations that have the most crowded, to help an Ads agency target crowds from busy stations and present their marketing products.
 For these, I will analyze the visitors of all stations and identify the busiest stations to target.
 As a result, the crowds will be shown and detected based on congestion time.